vmware/terraform-provider-tanzu-mission-control/docs/data-sources/akscluster.md

 - `os_disk_size_gb` (Number) OS Disk Size in GB to be used to specify the disk size for every machine in the nodepool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified
 - `os_disk_type` (String) OS Disk Type.
 Allowed values include: EPHEMERAL or MANAGED.
 - `os_type` (String) The OS type of the nodepool.
 Allowed values include: LINUX.
+- `pod_subnet_id` (String) The ID of a subnet in an existing VNet into which to assign pods in the cluster.
+Requires network-plugin to be azure and not compatible with network-plugin-mode overlay
 - `scale_set_eviction_policy` (String) Scale set eviction policy, Allowed values include: DELETE or DEALLOCATE.
 - `scale_set_priority` (String) Scale set priority.
 Allowed values include: REGULAR or SPOT.
 - `spot_max_price` (Number) Max spot price